MathPSantos/BeTheHero/README.md

 [MIT License](/LICENSE)

 <h4 align="center">
-  Made with ❤️ by Matheus Pires Santos <a href="mailto:matheus.psantos2016@gmail.com">Get in touch!</a>
+  Made with ❤️ by Matheus Pires Santos <a href="https://www.linkedin.com/in/mathpsantos/">Get in touch or send a email to matheus.psantos2016@gmail.com!</a>
 </h4>